Krylov Winding and Emergent Coherence in Operator Growth Dynamics

-Remarkably, recent studies motivated by quantum gravity have shown that the operator wavefunction can develop a coherent phase.
-In particular, a phenomenon known as \emph{size winding} occurs when $\phi_P$ increases linearly with the ``size'' of the operator $|P|$ \cite{brown2023quantum,nezami2023quantum}, \bea \phi_P(t) = \phi_0 + \theta(t) |P|. \eea where, in a Pauli basis, $|P|$ is the number of non-identity operators in a Pauli operator string.
-Size winding plays a central role in a newly discovered form of many-body quantum teleportation, in which a quantum state is initially encoded through scrambling dynamics \cite{gao2017traversable,maldacena2017diving,yoshida2017efficient,landsman2019verified,blok2021quantum,brown2023quantum,nezami2023quantum,schuster2022many}.
+From a holographic perspective, size winding provides an essential link between microscopic quantum dynamics and emergent geometry.
+Within this framework, the winding slope, $\theta(t)$, is dual to the position of a particle propagating through a ``bulk'' spacetime~\cite{lin2019symmetries,brown2023quantum}.
+Moreover, this duality is central to the recent discovery of traversable wormholes, which corresponds to a form of many-body quantum teleportation~\cite{gao2017traversable,maldacena2017diving,yoshida2017efficient,landsman2019verified,blok2021quantum,brown2023quantum,nezami2023quantum,schuster2022many}.
 While transmitting a scrambled state normally requires a finely tuned operation, it becomes simple in the presence of size winding, where it amounts to reversing the slope, $\theta(t) \rightarrow -\theta(t)$ \cite{brown2023quantum,nezami2023quantum,schuster2022many}.
-This teleportation mechanism has been shown to occur in systems that are holographically dual to traversable wormholes and has thus been proposed as a key signature for experimental investigations of quantum gravity \cite{gao2017traversable,maldacena2017diving,brown2023quantum,nezami2023quantum,schuster2022many,haehl2021six}.
+This teleportation mechanism has been proposed as a key signature for experimental investigations of quantum gravity \cite{gao2017traversable,maldacena2017diving,brown2023quantum,nezami2023quantum,schuster2022many,haehl2021six}.

-From a holographic perspective, size winding has a natural explanation: it corresponds to a particle with a well-localized position in the ``bulk dual'' \cite{lin2019symmetries,brown2023quantum}.
-However, from the perspective of a thermalizing many-body system, size winding seems highly nontrivial: it requires that all Pauli operators of a given size share a common complex phase, and that this phase obeys a simple linear dependence on the size.
+Nevertheless, the emergence of size winding remains highly surprising from the perspective of thermalizing many-body systems: it requires that all Pauli operators of a given size share a common complex phase, and that this phase obeys a simple linear dependence on the size.
 Such coherence appears, at first sight, to be incompatible with the inherently irreversible nature of scrambling, in which simple operators evolve into increasingly complex ones over time.
-Intriguingly, recent work has demonstrated the presence of size-winding in a wide variety of quantum systems, from analytic calculations of all-to-all interacting systems \cite{ZhouSizeWinding,gao2024commuting} to numerical and experimental studies of small-sized, fully commuting models \cite{jafferis2022traversable,kobrin2023comment}.
-This evidence suggests that emergent coherence is a widespread property of operator growth dynamics, yet a general understanding of its origin has thus far remained an open question.
+Intriguingly, recent work has demonstrated size winding in a wide variety of quantum systems, from analytic calculations of all-to-all interacting systems \cite{ZhouSizeWinding,gao2024commuting} to numerical and experimental studies of small-sized, fully commuting models \cite{jafferis2022traversable,kobrin2023comment}.
+This evidence suggests that emergent coherence is a more widespread property of operator growth dynamics than initially suspected.